NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part1/README_CA2Part1.md

   1. `git clone https://bitbucket.org/pssmatos/gradle_basic_demo/.`
   2. `git rm -rf .git`
   3. `git add gradle_basic_demo`
-  4. `git commit -m "Message of commiting"`
+  4. `git commit -m "Message of committing"`
   5. `git push`

 ### Step 2: Read the instructions and experiment
 - Take the time to review the instructions detailed in the `README.md` file included with the example application.
 Experiment with the functionalities of the application to gain a deeper understanding of its structure and purpose.
 - Try to use the following commands:
-  1. To build a .jar file with the application: `% ./gradlew build`
+  1. To build a .jar file with the application: `./gradlew build`
-  2. Open a terminal and execute the following command from the project's root directory: `% java -cp build/libs/basic_demo-0.1.0.jar basic_demo.ChatServerApp <server port>`.
+  2. Open a terminal and execute the following command from the project's root directory: `java -cp build/libs/basic_demo-0.1.0.jar basic_demo.ChatServerApp <server port>`.
      Substitute <server port> by a valid por number, e.g. 59001.
-  3. Open another terminal and execute the following gradle task from the project's root directory: `% ./gradlew runClient` The above task assumes the chat server's IP is "localhost" and its port is "59001".
+  3. Open another terminal and execute the following gradle task from the project's root directory: `./gradlew runClient` The above task assumes the chat server's IP is "localhost" and its port is "59001".
 If you wish to use other parameters please edit the runClient task in the "build.gradle" file in the project's root directory.
      To run several clients, you just need to open more terminals and repeat the invocation of the runClient gradle task